 Restricted Cash

-Restricted cash was comprised of cash held as a security deposit in connection with the Company's operating lease.
-See Note9 - Right of Use Asset and Operating Lease Liability for additional details.
+Restricted cash was comprised of cash held as a security deposit in connection with the Company's operating lease for the facility in Ithaca, NY.
+See Note 9 - Right of Use Asset and Operating Lease Liability for additional details.